 Explore your options

 Many students have skills and interests that encompass a wide range of disciplines within art and design, and are uncertain about a major.
 It is essential that students take the initiative and explore different majors and minors.
 Each fall, SCAD hosts a Majors Fair that exposes students to all majors, promotes interaction with faculty members in those areas of study and raises student awareness of career options.
-Students may also explore their options at major open house meetings.
+Students may also explore their options at other events hosted by major departments throughout the year.
 At these events, faculty members provide a detailed introduction to the major, the departmental curriculum, facilities and various career options within the major.
 Students may also visit the career and alumni success office, where they can research the job market for majors that interest them.
 Undecided students are encouraged to use their elective courses to try introductory courses in majors of interest.
 In doing so, they may decide to pursue a minor.

 Declare your major